srcimon/screwbox/docs/docs/core-modules/graphics/index.md

 of any screen-related object, and `ScreenBounds`, which describes the combination of both, an area anywhere on the screen.

-### Sort order of drawing tasks
+### Sort order

-Drawing order plays a major role when handling game graphics.
+Drawing sort order plays a major role when handling game graphics.
 Game objects should be rendered in foreground of the floor.
 An fps counter should always be rendered in from of the game world.
 In an orthographic perspective the player might be rendered in front or in the back of a tree depending on his position.